kubatruhlar/JTProgressHUD/README.md

 ## Installation
-There are two ways to add the **JTImageButton** library to your project.
+There are two ways to add the **JTProgressHUD** library to your project.
 Add it as a regular library or install it through **CocoaPods**.

 `pod 'JTProgressHUD’`